Flux (text-to-image model): Models

 An improved flagship model, Flux 1.1 Pro was released on 2 October 2024.
 Two additional modes were added on 6 November, Ultra which can generate image at four times higher resolution and up to 4 megapixel without affecting generation speed and Raw which can generate hyper-realistic image in the style of candid photography.

 Flux.1 Kontext is a series with in-context image generation and editing capabilities.
 It is available in Max, Pro, and Dev models.
 Max is the highest quality model and can be used to iteratively modify an existing image by using prompt while Pro is optimized to balance quality and speed of generation.
 Dev is an open-weight model released under non-commercial license, same as Flux.1 Dev.

-Related to Flux is text-to-video model SOTA, under development as of June 2025.
+Flux.2 models are based on latent flow matching architecture with Mistral AI's Mistral-3 model (24 billion parameters) for its vision-language model.
+As with Flux.1, Flux.2 models were also released under different licences with Klein released as open-source software under Apache License, Dev released as source-available software under a non-commercial licence (users can obtain a self-serving commercial licence from BFL), and both Flex and Pro released as proprietary software and only available as API.